Risk-Team/trainings/Yemen/README.md

-# Presenting report findings and training workshops: Climate change and climate change impacts on São Tomé and Príncipe with a focus on fishery and tourism sectors in a Blue Economy context
+# Presenting report findings and Yemen

 This repository contains all the necessary information and material for the mission to São Tomé and Príncipe in November/December 2025.